-For centuries, ginger has been used as a medicinal herb to treat various health issues.
-It’s believed that ginger has antioxidant, anti-inflammatory, and antinausea properties.
+For centuries, ginger has been used as a herb for easing and preventing health issues due to its antioxidant, anti-inflammatory, and antinausea properties.
+For example, motion sickness.

-Ginger has been categorized as safe for human consumption in food and medicinally.
-However, many of us wonder if ginger is okay to feed parrots and if they can benefit from its medicinal uses.
+Ginger has been categorized as safe for human consumption, but many of us wonder if ginger is okay to feed parrots.
+After all, not all human foods are bird-safe.

 Can Parrots Eat Ginger?